XUKEREN/phd-pipeline/telomere_length/README.md

 ## Example correlation plot

-- results from TelomereHunter and TelSeq have high correlation
+- results from TelomereHunter and TelSeq had a high correlation
   ![an example correlation plot generated from step 4](./corr_plot.png)